prabhakarsharma-pythonaire/BI-Dashboard-Repository/README.md

-This repository contains a collection of Power BI dashboards exported as PDF files.
+This repository contains a collection of Power BI dashboards exported as PDF files and the dashboard.pbix file.
 These dashboards provide insights into various data sources and business metrics.

-Here i'll upload dahsboards on the followng topics w Sales performance
+Here i'll upload dahsboards on the followng topics Sales performance
 Marketing analytics
 Customer satisfaction